rogorido/sistercities/sistercities.md

 3. it has a lot of [extensions](http://www.ggplot2-exts.org/) which are increasingly being developed by the community.
 They enhance the possibilities of ggplot2 by adding new functions, new types of graphs, new themes, etc.
 4. it also has the possibility to create maps.

-Creating good graphics is a complicated issue, because you have to take into account many different aspects: the information you want to convey, the many possibilities of showing this information (scatterplots, boxplots, histogramms, and so on), the many aspects of a plot which can be adapted (axes, transformation of variables, legends, etc.), and so on.
+Creating good graphics is a complicated issue.
+You have to take into account many different aspects: the information you want to convey, the many possibilities of showing this information (scatterplots, boxplots, histogramms, and so on), the many aspects of a plot which can be adapted (axes, transformation of variables, legends, etc.), and so on.
 For this reason, ggplot2 is based on a theoretical book which proposes a so-called [*grammar of graphics*](https://www.amazon.com/Grammar-Graphics-Statistics-Computing/dp/0387245448/ref=as_li_ss_tl?ie=UTF8&qid=1477928463&sr=8-1&keywords=the+grammar+of+graphics&linkCode=sl1&tag=ggplot2-20&linkId=f0130e557161b83fbe97ba0e9175c431) (hence the *gg* in the name ggplot2) written by [Leland Wilkinson](https://en.wikipedia.org/wiki/Leland_Wilkinson).
 But, don't panic: you don't have to know anything about grammar.
 The main idea is that a plot is made up of a set of independent components that can be composed in many different ways.
 In brief we will see how to do it.

 There is plenty of information about ggplot2 on the web, but I recommend you: